trippleflux/nxscripts/nxmydb/trunk/readme.txt

 - Central location for storing users and groups
 - Database connection pool; reduces time spent waiting during high user activity
 - Reading Default.User and Default.Group for newly created users and groups
+- Support for multiple MySQL Servers, in the event that a server goes offline
 - Support for compressing the server traffic
 - Support for encrypting the server traffic using SSL
 - User files and group files are updated regularly